hpc-nanotec/compact/README.md

 ## Folders

+In the folder optical_data there is the diagram with the specifications of the microscope used: Dino‑Lite.

 In the video folder there are three of the videos used during the experiments.

 	- 20251015_154007768-15fps-x20RTL.mov
 	- 20241023_174413659_5ul_0glic-x20RTL.mov
 	- 20241022_172649156_5ul_20glic-x20RTL.mov

-In the folder optical_data there is the diagram with the specifications of the microscope used: Dino‑Lite.
+It is possible to obtain example videos of some experiments by writing to gabriele.surano@cnr.it or hpc.nanotec@cnr.it